 “We have good, but not that frequent, relations to FIFA.
 The last statement of them about our actions was more than positive as they stated that they applaud our work.”

 Does CONIFA help members to join FIFA?

 “Yes and no. We do whatever is possible to help our members.
 This of course includes support in FIFA membership application processes.
 Until today none of our members requested that help actively, though, as only a few of our members currently wish to join FIFA and their applications have been filled before they joined CONIFA.”

 What are the upcoming projects and tournaments?

 “We will have friendly matches and tournaments to come this year.
 All information on those will be published as soon as anything is 100 percent confirmed by all participants.
-The next major tournaments will be the European Championship 2015 and World Football Cup 2016.
-3 possible hosts applied to carry out the 2015 European Championship.
+The major tournaments this summer will be the CONIFA European WFC Qualifier that will be played in four different locations in Europe, the first ever CONIFA Asia Cup 2023 and the North America Cup 2023.
+In 2024, both the CONIFA WFC and WWFC will be played.
+The CONIFA WFC 2024 will hold 16 teams from all around the world, josted by Kurdistan.
+The WWFC 2024 will be played 4-8th June 2024 in Bodö, Norway with 6 women teams.
 We always hope to integrate all our members in the best possible way.
 Besides we are always open for applications of new Football Associations from all over the world.
-A lot more of contacts have been made during the next year and I am quite sure that the CONIFA family will keep growing!”